Regateiro/ATBCrafter/README.md

 ## Features
 - **Does not access the game's memory in any way.**
   - Only simulates key / mouse button presses and takes screenshots.
+- **Simple to use!**
+  - You can just copy-paste your macros after configuring a few simple things and it should work.
+However, many advanced features allows you to craft multiple items without having to start each craft manually and to avoid poor qualities on your "Byregot's Blessing"!
 - **Detects quality during the crafting process.**
   - This allows for macros to use different actions based on quality, such as switching actions around to prevent a poor quality on the "Byregot's Blessing / Brow / Miracle".
 - **Automatically detects when the next action is ready to be used.**